seratch/notion-sdk-jvm/README.md

 #### Why is not JSON serialization pluggable?

 As of today, we don't support other JSON libraries yet.
-There are several reasons:
+There are two reasons:

 ##### Necessity of polymorphic serializers for list objects

 In the early development stage of this SDK, we started with [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization).
 It worked well except for the Search API responses.
-However, the `results` in the Search API responses requires polymorphic serializers for `properties: List<DatabaseProperty | PageProperty>` (this is a pseudo-code illustrating the property is a list of union type).
+The `results` returned by the API requires polymorphic serializers for `properties: List<DatabaseProperty | PageProperty>` (this is a pseudo-code illustrating the property is a list of union type).
 We could not find a way to handle the pattern with the library at that time.

-##### The author prefers camelCased property names
+##### Easily enabling camelCased property names

-We know a few novel libraries intentionally do not support the conversions between snake_cased keys and camelCased keys.
-We do respect the opinion, but we still prefer consistent field naming in the Java world.
-It's the main reason why we did not go with Moshi.
+We know a few novel Kotlin libraries do not support the conversions between snake_cased keys and camelCased keys.
+Although we do respect the opinion and see the benefit, we still prefer consistent field naming in the Java world.
+This is another major reason why we did not go with either of kotlinx.serialization and Moshi.

 ### Supported Java Runtimes